ChrisSantosLang/redscience/docs/source/releases/gui.rst

   clears its “To” and any subsequent moves.
 If the user is not playing with “Delegated” augmentation, this will also disable “Accept Move”.
+* If the augmentation is “Reviewing” or “Debating” and the augmenting AI predicts probabilities, then the threshold float select appears above the avatar of the augmenting AI (default to the value most recently selected by the user for that augmentor and game).
-* If the user is augmented by a team, then clicking the icon of the bot will toggle the explorer to a different bot in the team (or toggle the debater if debating)..
+* If the user is augmented by a team, then clicking the icon of the bot will toggle the explorer to a different bot in the team (or toggle the debater if debating).
 * The “Accept Move” button (fa-check, style=success) advances the turn.
 If the move is not fully specified (i.e. the user is playing with “Delegated” augmentation), then the non-human player